-So here are my top tips for staying safe in India as a solo woman traveller!
+So here are my top tips for staying safe in India as a solo female traveller!

 1. Start in the South

-I was very apprehensive about travelling to India as a solo woman explorer but had a deep calling to go and so I sought guidance from my friend who had travelled there before.
+I was very apprehensive about travelling to India as a solo female traveller.
+However, I had a deep calling to go and so I sought guidance from my friend who had travelled there before.

 One of her suggestions was to stay in Kerala, in South India as this is more calm and peaceful.
 I took her advice and was very grateful for starting in Kerala.
 The locals were friendly, helpful and kind.
 The women there are very inspirational, I often saw them bossing their husbands around, it was brilliant!
 Not at all how I pictured women to be in India.